plum-umd/cmsc330-public/projects/p7/README.md

 - Install SQLite3 with `sudo apt-get install sqlite3` followed by `gem install sqlite3` (you need to do both).
 - Install Sinatra with `gem install sinatra`.

+### Debian / Linux VM

+The instructions should be the same as running locally.
+Depending on your local configuration you may have to install some or all of the following:

+- If you don't have bundler, use `gem install bundler`.
+- If you don't have SQLite3, use `sudo apt-get install sqlite3`.
+- If you're getting an issue where Ruby headers cannot be found run `sudo apt-get install ruby-dev`.
+- If you're getting an issue where `sqlite.h` is missing run `sudo apt-get install libsqlite3-dev`.

 Files
 -----------------
 The project may at first seem complex.
 However, you needn't feel overwhelmed: there is only **one source code** file that you will ever need to look at, fathom, and make changes to: `controller.rb`.
 This file contains the core back-end logic, and it is also where the web app's vulnerabilities may be found and fixed.
 You will also be required to interact with and modify the database (which is stored in `data.db`) -- but you will do this through the database's top-level, and we will explain later in this document how to do that.